 For residents considering building ADUs/in-law Suites for a loved one or rental income, it’s important to understand the benefits and potential challenges as well as the ADU rules and regulations in San Diego County.

 Why Build an ADU in San Diego?

-Southern California is seeing a huge rise in the popularity of accessory dwelling units - often referred to as “ADUs,” “granny flats,” “companion units,” or “in-law suites.”
+Due to the relaxed legislation and elimination of usage fees, San Diego is seeing a huge rise in the popularity of accessory dwelling units - often referred to as “ADUs,” “granny flats,” “companion units,” or “in-law suites.”
 These living spaces can be attached or detached from your main dwelling, as long as there is a separate entrance and a few other amenities.

-Communities and neighborhoods throughout San Diego County are following the state’s lead, and several municipalities are lowering and waiving ADU permit and inspection fees, as well as easing regulations to build accessory dwellings on owned property.
+Communities and neighborhoods throughout San Diego County are following the state’s lead, and several municipalities are lowering and waiving ADU permit and inspection fees, as well as easing regulations to build accessory dwellings on owner-occupied property.

 But what are the benefits of building a granny flat in San Diego?
 As with any home remodeling project, there are pros and cons to consider before building an in-law suite, but there are a handful of very compelling reasons why you should consider building an accessory dwelling unit in San Diego.